 Designing the usability study: materials

 This part of the process required the most creativity as the product was not fully functional at the time of the study.
 Since Miroculus is a small start-up, I not only functioned as the design lead for this study but I was also assisting the mechanical engineering team troubleshoot design issues and design test fixtures.
-Due to my technical experience with product functionality, I was able to create a demo workflow that either fully bypassed or mimicked features that were not yet fully developed through 'wizard of oz' prototyping.
+Due to my technical experience with product functionality, I was able to create a demo workflow with product development constraints through 'wizard of oz' prototyping.
 My workflow mapped out each scenario to a user task, user interface, and script architecture that was required for the product to perform specific actions.
 With the incredible help of the software and integration teams, we were able to pilot test this workflow and associated materials with our internal science team to ensure the usability tests the following week would run smoothly.

 - wireframes for touchscreens

 Prior to running the study, I led a kickoff meeting with our team leads to prepare them for how the study would be run.
 I assigned roles for each member (videographer/photographer, note-taker, moderator), limiting the team to 2 observers and 1 moderator per participant.
 I intentionally wanted several different stakeholders to observe each participant to ensure buy-in and reduce the mount of time required to communicate and document findings later on.